go-rel/rel/docs/query.md

 ### **Example**

 Join transaction and book table, then filter only transaction that have specified book name.
-REL can automatically infer which columns to use to join the table.
+This methods assumes belongs to relation, which means it'll try to join using `transactions.book_id=books.id`.

 [query.go](query.go ':include :fragment=join')